williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ####Response Parameters
 {:.api .api-response .api-response-example}

-Returns a JSON document with information corresponding to the data requested in the scopes list of the token.
+Returns a JSON document with information requested in the scopes list of the token.

 ####Response Example (Success)
 {:.api .api-response .api-response-example}